ewyser/ep2DeJu/README.md

 # ***ep2DeJu*** #
 ## **Description**
-This is a small Julia project and an implementation of the solver [ep2-3De v1.0](https://github.com/ewyser/ep2-3De) (written in C and CUDA C) in the Julia language.
+This is a small Julia project and an implementation of the mechanical solver [ep2-3De v1.0](https://github.com/ewyser/ep2-3De) (written in C and CUDA C) in the Julia language.
 The routine solves explicit elasto-plastic problems within a finite deformation framework, i.e., logarithmic strains and kirchoff stresses, using the material point method with cubic B-Spline shape functions (instead of GIMP formulation in the original ep2-3De v1.0).

 <p align="center">
   <img src="scripts/saved/6_plot.png" width="400"/>